germanoeich/Latios-Framework-Add-Ons/README.md

 This package is designed to be more friendly to contributors than the Latios Framework itself.
 Consult the *\~Contributors Documentation\~* folder to learn how to contribute your own add-ons or improve existing add-ons.

+## Add-Ons Directory

+### Physics

+-   Anna – A rigid body physics engine focused on ease-of-use

+### Animation

+-   Mecanim V1 – The original Mecanim runtime implementation that used to be in the Mimic module
+-   Mecanim V2 – A new Mecanim runtime implementation that aims to fix deep-rooted issues in V1 (still under construction)
+-   KAG50 – An animation state machine and graph implementation that was originally written for Entities 0.50

+### Rendering and Visual Effects

+-   Cyline – A simple 3D Line Renderer
+-   Shuriken – A recreation of Unity’s particle system in pure ECS (still under construction)